confluentinc/kafka-rest/docs/intro.rst

 .. sourcecode:: bash

    # Produce a message using Avro embedded data, including the schema which will
-   # be registered with the schema registry and used to validate and serialize
+   # be registered with schema registry and used to validate and serialize
    # before storing the data in Kafka
    $ curl -X POST -H "Content-Type: application/vnd.kafka.avro.v2+json" \
          -H "Accept: application/vnd.kafka.v2+json" \